joelamming/structured-thinking-inference/BUILD_AND_DEPLOY.md

 ## Build and deploy (orchestrator + vLLM) without local Docker on target

-This guide shows how to build the orchestrator image on a build box (e.g. EC2), push it to a registry run it on a platform like RunPod or ECS.
+This guide shows how to build the orchestrator image on a build box (e.g. EC2), push it to a registry and run it on platforms like ECS.
 This avoids Docker-in-Docker quirks on some GPU-as-a-Service vendors.

+Note that pulling a 9GB container takes ages.
+It's often easier to just spin up via the Jupyter Notebook terminal if you're in RunPod.
+See [RUNPOD_DEPLOY.md](RUNPOD_DEPLOY.md) for details.
+The below is best if you plan to cache your containers nearby so they pull fast.

 ### Prerequisites
 - A Linux/x86_64 build machine with Docker/Buildx (Ubuntu/AL2 is fine; build with `--platform=linux/amd64`).